Ciberusps/unreal-helper-library/README.md

 # Unreal Helper Library [UHL]

-UHL - unreal helper library, toolset to help developers working with AI, GAS and so on
+UHL - unreal helper library, toolset to help developers working with AI, GAS and so on.
+Goal is to became a tool that insta-installed on new project creation

 ## Install